gbronca/cookbook/README.md

 ## Deployment

 The project is hosted on Heroku.
-In order for it to run correctly the following is required:
+For it to run correctly the following is required:

 * A Procfile that instructs Heroku how to run the app.

 * requirements.txt.
 This file informs Heroku what dependencies are required to run the app correctly.
 It is created by typing on the terminal `pip freeze > requirements.txt`.

+* Create a new app in Heroku

-* The last step is to setup the enviroment variables in Settings, Config Vars.
+* Setup in Heroku the environment variables required to successfully run the app in Settings, Config Vars.

 ```python
 MONGO_DBNAME